Rescue, Rehabilitate, Rehome

 Rehabilitate (rē'hə-bĭl'ĭ-tāt'): To restore to a good health or useful life through therapy and education.

 Many of the animals that join us have spent their entire lives in small, outdoor wire pens with no toys or stimulation and especially no companionship.
-Many have urine soaked fur, are covered in dirt and feces, and have no idea what to do with the things other bunnies take for granted such as hay and veggies!!!!
-These rabbits have often been used for breeding or were bred specifically for their meat and fur and for some reason just weren’t “good enough” for their owners.
+Many have urine soaked fur, are covered in dirt and feces, and have no idea what to do with the things other animals take for granted such as hay and veggies!!!!
+These critters have often been used for breeding or were bred specifically for their meat and fur and for some reason just weren’t “good enough” for their owners.

 Our passion is to work with these animals, to teach them what family really means, show them the joy of treats and toys, and allow them time to learn about cuddles, snuggles, and love.
 For some animals, this transformation is quick, while with others, it may take a lifetime.
 Every animal in our care has as long as they need to come to peace with their new life.